- May 9

 Our self-perception shapes our resilience and the impact we have on others.
 Recognizing emotional triggers, especially around disrespect, helps me manage them effectively.
 I’ve learned that my mom’s actions were not my fault, teaching me the value of setting boundaries and ending unhealthy relationships as self-care, lessons I hope to pass on to my children.

-Gabe Newell once said, ''Late is just for a little while, suck is forever.”
-This holds true in parenting, emphasizing that it’s never too late to change.
+Alan J. Lichtman once said, “History is not a destiny.”
+This holds true in parenting — just because your mother acted one way, it doesn’t mean the story has to end that way for your children.
 By adopting positive behaviors, we can transform our lives and break the cycle of trauma for ourselves and future generations.

 Happy Mother’s Day!